cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 We describe two high-level encoding functions ({{term-encoding}}): nonuniform and random oracle encoding.
 Although these functions have the same interface, the distributions of their outputs are different.
-Note that the suites specified in {{suites}} only make use of the random oracle encoding function.
-See
-{{suites-howto}} for instructions on how to define a suite using the nonuniform encoding function.

 -   Nonuniform encoding (encode\_to\_curve).
 This function encodes byte strings to points in G.
     The distribution of the output is not uniformly random in G.